KA-GNN: Kolmogorov-Arnold Graph Neural Networks for Molecular Property Prediction: Results

-The comparative results in Table \ref{tab:mol_kan_res} further confirm the superiority of the KA-GNN model.
-Our model achieves state-of-the-art performance across all benchmark datasets, excelling particularly on complex and challenging datasets such as ClinTox and MUV.
+The comparative results in Table \ref{tab:mol_kan_res} further confirm the superiority of the KA-GNNs model.
+Our model achieves state-of-the-art performance across all benchmark datasets, particularly excelling on complex and challenging datasets such as ClinTox and MUV.
 These results demonstrate the robust capability of our model in handling molecular data.
+Notably, in the BBBP dataset, the AUC for KA-GCN and KA-GAT showed improvements of approximately 7.95\% and 7.68\%.